Affair Recovery & Trust In Calgary

 Tips To Remember

 At Can’t We Just Get Along Counselling, we believe the most important thing to know is that you can save your marriage.
-Since all couples are unique, the work is tailored to the specifics of your marriage.
+Since each person is unique, the work is tailored to the specifics of your marriage.
 Infidelity is prevalent — more so than most couples want to admit.
-We do not minimize the damage that infidelity can have on a relationship but believe that with time it is possible to heal.
+We do not minimize the damage that infidelity can have on relationships but believe that it is possible to heal and overcome guilt and anger with time.
+We also offer other therapy services to help improve marital satisfaction, including couples therapy, couples anger management, and family counselling.